alexjc55/OrdisSystems/replit.md

 ## Changelog

+- June 27, 2025: Completed WhatsApp settings integration in theme management with responsive layout
+  - Fixed eye icon toggle functionality for visual display settings in theme creation and editing
+  - Reordered category menu block to appear before info blocks as requested
+  - Added WhatsApp phone number and message input fields with responsive two-column layout
+  - Integrated all visual display settings into theme management with proper database synchronization
+  - WhatsApp settings now appear conditionally when WhatsApp chat is enabled in both create and edit dialogs
+  - Visual settings properly save and load when creating or editing themes
 - June 27, 2025: Improved mobile layout for theme management section header
   - Changed header layout from horizontal to vertical stacking on mobile devices
   - Separated title/description and "Create Theme" button on different lines for better mobile UX